redewiedergabe/corpus/resources/docs/main_release_statistics.md

 # STWR instances
 The following tables list the number of annotated STWR instances in the corpus.
 These instances vary greatly in length, between one token (possible for STWR types direct and reported) and several sentences (possible for STWR types direct, freeIndirect and indirect/freeIndirect.)

 Note that there are also samples that do not contain any instances.
-These samples were not excluded to guarantee representativity.
+These samples were not excluded as the corpus is supposed to be representative with regard to the frequency of STWR.

 ## STWR types
 | Type                    | Number of instances | Percent of all annotated STWR instances|